What’s In My Camera Bag: Gear Must-Haves for Adventure Photography

 Tamron 28-75mm f/2.8

-The Tamron 28-75mm f/2.8 is one of our most-used and versatile lenses.
-If we could only have one lens on us, this would be it.
-What we love is the wide range of focal lengths, making it work nicely for images where we want to really highlight the landscape, or zoom in closer and create flattering portraits.
+The Tamron 28-75mm f/2.8 is one of my most-used and versatile lenses.
+If I could only have one lens on us, this would be it.
+What I love is the wide range of focal lengths, making it work nicely for images where we want to really highlight the landscape, or zoom in closer and create flattering portraits.
 At f/2.8, the lens performs fairly well in low-light situations as well.
-This is a great lens all around, and one we find ourselves reaching for regularly, both for photo and video.
+This is a great lens all around, and one I reach for regularly, both for photo and video.Ā

 Sony FE 35mm f/1.4 GM

-If we’re shooting portraits with dramatic scenery, this is what we use 75% of the time.
+If I’m shooting portraits with dramatic scenery, this is I we use 75% of the time.
 Shot wide open or stopped down to f/1.8-f/2.2, the depth of field balances the subject and landscape perfectly.
-This lens is fast, sharp, and definitely one of our favorite purchases.
+This lens is fast, sharp, and definitely one of my favorite purchases.

 Sony FE 50mm f/1.8